CrackedResearcher/CrackedResearcher.github.io/index.md

 i built this blog to basically share my learnings with you guys. by learnings i mean whatever i learn during building my startups and going through life

-also just as a way to  practising writing more (inspiration came from paul graham and sam altman)
+also just as a way to  practise writing more (inspiration came from paul graham and sam altman)

 currently: